 \subsection{Container Reusing}

 Apart from the data reusing, serverless efficiency can be gained via reusing at the sandboxing platform (\ie container) level.
-More specifically, container reusing can be carried out at the \emph{container image} or at the \emph{container instance} levels that are described in the following subsections.
+More specifically, container reusing can be carried out at the \emph{container image} level that is described in the following subsection or at the \emph{container instance} level that is described in Section~\ref{subsec:contreuse}.

-\subsubsection{Container image reusing}
+\subsubsection{Container Image Reusing}

-\paragraph*{Union mounting} Union mounting \cite{huang2019fastbuild} is a well-established approach to reduce the container image footprint (and hence, start-up overhead of the container).
-In union mounting, a container image stored as multiple separate components (layers) that can mount together to form an image.
-In this manner, the same layer can be utilized (\ie reused) in multiple images that share a module, thus, the storage overhead of container images is reduced.
-For instance, two machine learning functions can share the same operating system layer and the same machine learning framework (\eg Tensorflow \cite{abadi2016tensorflow}) layer.
-Then they only differ on the application and model layers.
-Although deduplicating redundant layers is already widely-used by the runtimes, further research works have recently been undertaken to improve the efficiency of deduplicating~\cite{zhao2020duphunter,rastogi2017cimplifier} and to extend the deduplication idea to reuse \emph{similar} layers~\cite{saurabh2019semantics}.
-Notably, Zhao~\etal's Duphunter~\cite{zhao2020duphunter} is a replacement layer loading module for Docker platform.
+\paragraph*{Union mounting} Union mounting \cite{huang2019fastbuild} is a well-established approach to reduce the container image footprint and, subsequently, the container start-up overhead.
+In union mounting, a container image is stored as multiple separate layers that can mount together to form an image.
+In this manner, the same layer can be utilized, \ie reused, in multiple images that share a module, thus, the storage overhead of container images is reduced.
+For instance, two machine learning functions can share the same operating system layer and the same machine learning framework (\eg TensorFlow \cite{abadi2016tensorflow}) layer.
+Then, they only differ on the application and model layers.
+Although deduplicating redundant layers is already widely used by the runtimes, further research works have recently been undertaken to improve the efficiency of deduplicating~\cite{zhao2020duphunter,rastogi2017cimplifier} and to extend the deduplication idea to reuse \emph{similar} layers~\cite{saurabh2019semantics}.
+Notably, Zhao~\etal's Duphunter~\cite{zhao2020duphunter} is a replacement layer loading module for the Docker platform.
 The architecture is more effective in deduplicating similar layers across multiple docker images with less deduplication overhead than prior designs.